-Turner Theological Seminary began as a department of Morris Brown College in 1894, nine years after the Board of Trustees first gave approval on September 23, 1885.
-The Reverend T.G.
-Steward, D.D., a former United States Army chaplain, was elected the first Dean of Theology.
-In the interim, the Reverend E.L.
-Chew was also elected to the deanship, but the Reverend E.W.
-Lee, a former principal who was later elected President of Morris Brown College, was the first to serve.
-The name, Turner Theological Seminary, was approved in 1900 in honor of Bishop Henry McNeal Turner who was the Presiding Bishop of Georgia and the Senior Bishop of the African Methodist Episcopal Church.
+Turner Theological Seminary began as a department of Morris Brown College in 1894, nine years after the Board of Trustees first voted approval on September 23, 1885.
+The Reverend T. G. Steward, D.D., a former United States

+Army chaplain, was elected the first Dean of Theology.
+In the interim, The Reverend E. L. Chew was also elected, but The Reverend E. W. Lee, a former principal who was subsequently elected President of Morris Brown College, was the first to serve as Dean of Theology.
+Twelve persons constituted the first student body.

+The name, Turner Theological Seminary, was approved in 1900 in honor of Bishop Henry McNeal Turner who was the resident bishop of the African Methodist Episcopal Church and Senior Bishop of the denomination at that time.